akowiz/micro.navbar/README.md

 Supported Languages
 -------------------
+Notes:
+- For the current version, I am using a line parser with some regular expressions.
+I am aware such parser has a lot of limitations, but this is good enough for a MVP (minimum viable product) and for my current needs.
+Ideally we should be using a proper parser such as tree-sitter (someone is working on integrating it with micro for the syntax highlighting, and maybe we coould piggy-back on the effort for this plugin).
+If you want more langages to be supported at the moment, you need to contribute a basic parser like the one I wrote for the python and lua languages.

-- Python: Python is a fairly rigid programming language (use of indentation, etc.) and I wrote a line parser for it that should work in most situations.
+- Python: Python is a fairly rigid programming language (through the use of indentation, etc.) and the line parser should do the job in most situations.

 - Lua : Lua is a fairly flexible programming language.
 It supports object oriented programming but not at the language level (meaning there are multiple ways to implement classes).
 So, I resorted to write a line parser (a bit of a hack) and it should work as long as your write "clean" code (if your code looks more like python actually).
-It will "break" (not display all data) if your program looks like the result of a minifier (a program on a single line) or if you use inner functions.
-I needed to support lua for my own development process (so I build the minimum to support my needs).
+It will return poor results (not display all data) if your program looks like the result of a minifier (a program on a single line) or if you use inner functions (functions defines directly inside a table for example).

 Supported Platforms